regebro/supporting-python-3/source/about.rst

 **Brandon Craig Rhodes** for editing the first chapters of this book when the idea was that it would be a series of articles in Python Magazine.

+See also CONTRIBUTORS.txt for everyone who has made bugfixes, spelling corrections and other additions to this book.

 ---------------------------------------------------------------------------
 A note on terminology
 ---------------------------------------------------------------------------